NREL/FRISM/README.md

 This will output three files:
 <br>
-payload.csv: csv file with payload information, when and where they were delivered
+**payload.csv**: csv file with payload information, when and where they were delivered.
 <br>
-carrier.csv: csv file with tour information for each carrier and its vehicles
+**carrier.csv**: csv file with tour information for each carrier and its vehicles.
 <br>
-freight_tours.csv: csv file with freight tour information including departure location, departure time and maximum duration.
+**freight_tours.csv**: csv file with freight tour information including departure location, departure time and maximum duration.